VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module simulates an urban mixed-use measure based on the 2001 National Household Travel Survey measure of the tract level urban/rural indicator.

-* This module step uses data sources including VELandUse
+* Data sources include VELandUse
-* This module step uses model types including Binary Logit
+* Model types include Binary Logit
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/SimulateUrbanMixMeasure.md
+* Documented in inst/module_docs/SimulateUrbanMixMeasure.md

 The models in this model step are: